explodinglabs/explodinglabs.github.io/_airflow/2017-10-20-testing-dags.markdown

         self.assertEqual(result, 'foo')
 ```

-If your operator is inside a _DAG definition file_, you should [hide the
+In _DAG definition files_, you should [hide the globals
-globals section of that module](/airflow/hide-globals-in-dag-definition-file).
+section](/airflow/hide-globals-in-dag-definition-file) when instantiating your
+DAG and operators.

+## Running the whole dag

+See how I [run an entire dag from the
+commandline](/airflow/run-dag-and-watch-logs) and watch the logs in real-time.